 If you’re ready to start investing, there are a few different investment apps you’ll hear about, and two big ones are Robinhood and Acorns.
 These two online brokerages take very different approaches — Acorns automates the experience for you, and Robinhood gives you the tools to self-direct your investments.

-Acorns and Robinhood are both low-cost, tech-driven investment apps, and let’s explore their features to find out which one is best for you.
+Acorns and Robinhood are both low-cost, tech-driven investment apps that make it easy to invest with little money.
+Now let’s explore their features to find out which one is best for you.

 Founded in 2012, Acorns is one of the first spare change investing apps on the market.
 Its goal was to remove one of the major barriers to investing: the cost.
 Additionally, Acorns uses computer algorithms to determine exactly how to invest your money.
 You answer a series of questions about your current financial situation and goals, and Acorns recommends a portfolio for you.